 How do I record a video in my browser to embed in the Rich Content Editor?

 When using the Rich Content Editor to add content in Canvas, you can record a video in your browser and embed it in the editor.
-This allows you to quickly add video in tools such as Modules, Assignments, and Discussions.
+This allows you to quickly create and add video in tools such as Modules, Assignments, and Discussions.

 Tips: